 Become a Certified NAMI Family-to-Family Teacher

 In this 3-day training, you will learn how to teach an evidence-based, peer education program to family members who have a loved one living with mental illness.
 If you are a graduate of the NAMI Family-to-Family program (not a prerequisite) and would like to see this program continue, please consider volunteering your time as a teacher.
-Download an application for training or contact Susan Caban for more information.
+Download an application for Teacher Training or contact Susan Caban for more information.

 - A current NAMI member